-ContextQA fits into this shift by giving teams visual models, recorded flows and automated checks that connect directly to code changes.
-Instead of manually repeating steps, developers can create reusable automation that reacts to updates in real time.
+ContextQA fits into this shift by turning real user flows into visual models, recorded steps, and automated checks that react to code changes.
+Instead of repeating steps by hand, developers build reusable automation once and let it adapt.
+Here is where that pays off, task by task.

 Automated Code Review